iroehrer/theaconf-nlp/README.md

 In this case the complete command was: `wget -r -k -E -l 8 https://matters-of-urgency.de/`

-This dumps the webite as funktional html pages directly into the working folder.
+This dumps the webite as functional html pages directly into the working folder.

 ## Parsing the HTML